Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 **`filterByTags`** takes an array of tags (in the form of strings) and displays all materials that have at least one of these tags.

-This component will display all site content that have the `project` tag
+This component will display all site content that have the `project` tag:

 ```md
 <FeedItems filterByTags={['project']} />